Pin It

 Love Starbucks Iced Matcha Latte but want a lighter version?
 Try these simple swaps:

-• Use unsweetened oat milk and reduce syrup to 1 tbsp to cut sugar in half
+• Use unsweetened oat milk and cut syrup to 1 tbsp to drop sugar by 10–12g

 Equipment You'll Need